There are plenty of people who successfully made a career change at the age of 40 or above:

 Ideally, you never stay in a situation until that point, but if you did, there is still hope.

 You do not have to feel stagnant in your current role any longer.
 You can take steps to conquer your fears and self-doubt so you can accomplish your goal of changing your career.
+The best careers to start at 40.

 The challenge of changing your career is not knowing where to begin.
 That feeling of overwhelm and the fear of uncertainty is what keeps most people from moving forward.